PensionMath

 When can I retire under Michigan MPSERS?

-Full retirement with no reduction is available at age 60 with at least 10 years of service, or at any age with 30 or more years of service.
+Full retirement with no reduction is available at age 60 with 5+ years for MIP members, or age 60 with 10+ years for Pension Plus and Pension Plus 2 members.
+All plans allow retirement at any age with 30 or more years of service.
 There is no reduced early retirement option.
-If you have 28 years at age 55, you either work 2 more years to reach 30, or wait until you turn 60.
-No bridge option exists between those two gates.

 What is the difference between MIP, Pension Plus, and Pension Plus 2?